MediaComem/comem-webdev/subjects/git-collaborating/README.md

 * [Git][git]
 * A [GitHub][github] account
-* A Unix shell (Git Bash is installed with Git on Windows)
+* A Unix CLI (Git Bash is installed with Git on Windows)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->